intel/auto-round/README.md

 ```

 ## Known Issues
-Random issues in tuning Qwen models.
+* Random issues in tuning Qwen models

-ChatGlm-V1 is not supported
+* ChatGlm-V1 is not supported

 ### Examples
-cd to examples folder, install lm-eval to run the evaluation
+Enter into the examples folder and install lm-eval to run the evaluation
 ```bash
 pip install -r requirements.txt
 ```